inser7/google-api/readme.md

 ## Task

 ```
-FBuild a books search.
+Build a books search.
 Using your service, users should be able to:
  1. Find book by name and/or author
  2. Get list of books with preview and short description
  Feel free to add any features, such as modern interactive UI, tests, sorting, offline work and etc.